Don’t Know What to Play with Kids? Check out these Ideas!

 Her childhood wasn’t filled with memories of her parents spending time with her.

-Her mom never put puzzles together with her or even planned a family fun night — but she wants something different for her kids.
+Her mom never put puzzles together with her or even planned a family fun night (we have awesome ideas for family night here!) — but she wants something different for her kids.

 But she has a problem…

 It’s those types of situations that urge me to write an article for parents and fill that void.

 Maybe you want a super-close relationship with your kids and you know something that special requires time.

 You also know that in order to connect with your kids you have to win their hearts.

 An easy way to do that is through play!

 Don’t stress out about planning extravagant ways to connect with your kids.